digitalden3/denizyilmaz.cloud/README.md

 Registered domain at digitalden.cloud.
 Configured Amazon Route 53 to route traffic to digitalden.cloud.
 Secured website using HTTPS protocol.
 Configured a CloudFront distribution for root domain and subdomain.

 Github Actions for CI/CD.
-Once code is pushed to Github repository, Github Actions is triggered, which syncs all code to an S3 bucket.
+Once code is pushed to Github repository, Github Actions triggered, which syncs all code to an S3 bucket.
 There is also code that invalidates the Cloudfront cache.

-The webpage includes a visitor counter in the footer that displays how many people have accessed the site.
+The webpage includes a visitor counter in the footer that displays how many people have accessed the webpage.
 There is a JavaScript code that makes this happen.
 More details about this can be found in the backend repository of this project, which can be found [HERE](https://github.com/digitalden3/serverless-website-backend).

-(The architecture was initially deployed by using the AWS Management Console, however I recently made a [dev branch](https://github.com/digitalden3/serverless-website-frontend/tree/dev) and fully automated this architecture with AWS SAM.
+(The architecture was initially deployed by using the AWS Management Console, however I recently made a [dev branch](https://github.com/digitalden3/serverless-website-frontend/tree/dev) and automated this architecture with AWS SAM CLI.
 Once I have finalized this README.
 I will merge the branch with main.)

 ### AWS SAM CLI
 ------------------